dec-lied/valoguessr/README.md

 * You can share your previous games with friends or replay them yourself and compare the scores!

 ## Screenshots
-These are just a few screenshots to show what the UI looks like:
+These are just a few screenshots to show what the UI looks like.
+If you would like to see more screenshots, go to the screenshots branch of this repo.
 <img src="../screenshots/mainMenu.png" width="650" height="370">
 <img src="../screenshots/play.png" width="650" height="370">
 <img src="../screenshots/settings.png" width="650" height="370">